 The fact that your lawyer is on the Kent Reliance conveyancing panel is a help.
 It would almost certainly delay matters if they were not.
 However, no property lawyer should guarantee a timeframe for your conveyancing, due to third parties outside of your control such as delays caused by lenders,conveyancing search providers or by the other side’s solicitors.
 The time taken is often determined by the number of parties in a chain.

-I used Stirling Law several years ago for my conveyancing in Burnage.
-Now, I need the files but cannot find the solicitor.
+I used Stirling Law a few years ago for my conveyancing in Burnage.
+I now require my file but cannot find the solicitor.
 What do I do?

 Do call the Solicitors Regulatory Authority (SRA) to assist in tracking down your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
 You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Burnage of the conveyancing firm of solicitors you previously instructed, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

 The estate agent has sent us the confirmation of our purchase of a new build apartment in Burnage.
 Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build legal work.

 Here is a sample of a selection of leasehold new build enquiries that you may expect your new-build leasehold conveyancing in Burnage